Raising Baby Chicks – What To Feed Them & How To Care For Them

-Days 1-3: It’s best to avoid playing with them for the first few days and let them be – they need to get used to their new environment and explore the brooder.
+Days 1-3: For day-old chicks, it’s best to avoid playing with them and let them be – they need to get used to their new environment and explore the brooder.
 This will be hard because they are so cute, but let them be for a few days.

 Days 3-5: You can put your hand in their brooder, and let them explore around your hard – no sudden movements – be gentle.

-Week 2-3: You may start to gently hold them, and continue to feed them from you hand while talking to them.
+Week 2-3: You may start to gently hold them, and continue to feed them from your hand while talking to them.